 Most Military spouses don’t ask for help, even if we could use it.

-We want to be able to take care of the home, the kids, the money, the yard and everything that comes up all by ourselves.
-We will never let that person know if we do need something if we feel we can kinda handle it ourselves.
+We want to be able to take care of the home, the kids, the money, the yard, and everything that comes up all by ourselves.
+We will never let that person know if we do need something if we feel we can kinda handle the task ourselves.
 There is just something hard about asking for something specific.

 The list can go on and on.
 We feel like by asking for specific things we are asking too much.
 Or maybe it is because we don’t really believe the person telling us to ask.
 We might just assume they are just saying that and don’t really expect us to call.

 I will admit.
 I hate asking for help.
 I try to do it myself first.
 I will always try to do it myself first.